projectcalico/calico/master/reference/advanced/etcd-rbac/index.md

 ## Setup

 1. [Generate CA, certificates, and keys](certificate-generation).
-2. Setup etcd with the CA cert and the certificates generated in step 1.
+2. Setup etcd with the CA certificate and the certificates generated in step 1.
    See the
    [etcd security op-guide](https://coreos.com/etcd/docs/latest/op-guide/security.html)
    for help configuing etcd.
 3. [Create Users and Roles in etcd](users-and-roles).
 4. Configure components.
 For example:
    - [Setting up Kubernetes with Calico utilizing etcd RBAC](kubernetes).
    - [Advanced Kubernetes set ups utilizing etcd RBAC](kubernetes-advanced).